 It’s surprisingly easy to make, but it looks just a little bit fancy.
 And it tastes amazing!
 Light, buttery and almond-y.

-why you will love this recipe
+Why you will love this recipe

-- It’s quick and easy to make
+- Quick and easy: This simple tea-cake is quick and easy to make.

-recipe testing
+Recipe testing

 I began recipe testing by using my Apple Cinnamon Cake as the base.
 It uses oil to create a really moist cake.
 I substituted a little flour for almond meal, added almond extract, fresh raspberries and flaked almonds.